-- Autographing sessions are free, and guests will be happy to sign your program guide and officially licensed products the guest has participated in, as well as handmade or personal items at their discretion.
+- Guests will be happy to sign your program guide and officially licensed products the guest has participated in, as well as handmade or personal items at their discretion.
 Guests may also offer merchandise for autographing that you may purchase during the session.

 - Do not ask a guest to sign bootleg or unlicensed merchandise.
 This is disrespectful, and will not be tolerated.

 - Both convention staff and the guest have the right to deny any items for autographing.

 - Photographs will be at the guests discretion, as described above.

 - All attendees seeking an autograph must wait in line; skipping the line or holding a spot for another person is not allowed and will result in removal from the autographing session.